Claiming benefits you may be entitled to

 You can get a full list from your regional Industrial Injuries Disablement Benefit centre.

-This is a benefit that helps with the extra costs of a long-term health condition or disability for people aged 16 to 64.
-It's gradually replacing Disability Living Allowance (DLA).
+ADP is a non means-tested, tax-free benefit that helps with the extra costs of a long-term health condition or disability for people aged 16 to 64.

 Carers Allowance